Revival-fire/Mern_Project/project3a.md

 4. Explore what [RESTful API](https://restfulapi.net) is and what it is used for in Web development.
 5. Read what [Cascading Style Sheets (CSS)](https://en.wikipedia.org/wiki/CSS) is used for and browse [basic syntax and properties](https://www.w3schools.com/css/css_intro.asp).

-#### Instructions On How To Submit Your Work For Review And Feedback

-To submit your work for review and feedback - follow [**this instruction**](https://starter-pbl.darey.io/en/latest/submission.html).

 #### Step 0 - Preparing prerequisites